 The Clinical Exercise and Rehabilitation track is a subplan or emphasis of the Exercise Science concentration within the Kinesiology major.
 Throughout the semester, there will be advising sessions for continuing students interested in adding a concentration or changing their concentration to Clinical Exercise and Rehabilitation or Health Fitness/Strength Conditioning; along with transfer students who are new to the major.

 Note: Additional units may be required to meet the Sacramento State foreign language requirement.

 - Internship Requirements (Internship Contract for KINS 194B, 195B & 194F)

-The Summer 2016 advising session schedule is as follows:
+The Fall 2016 advising session schedule is as follows:

 You will be invited to graduate online when you have completed 90 units.
 If you think you should have been invited to graduate, but have not, contact your faculty advisor.
-Be sure that your major (Academic Plan) is Kinesiology, the concentration is Exercise Science, and the emphasis (Academic Subplan) is Therapeutic Exercise and Rehabilitation.
+Be sure that your major (Academic Plan) is Kinesiology, the concentration is Exercise Science, and the emphasis (Academic Subplan) is Clinical Exercise and Rehabilitation.
 The assigned faculty advisor will review your graduation application major information.
 Contact your faculty advisor with any questions about how to enter substitutions.
-If any changes in coursework are made after your graduation application has been submitted, you must fill out a "Graduation Application Substitution Form" from the Kinesiology office, and have it signed by your advisor and the department chair and then submitted to the Student Counter in Lassen Hall.
+If any changes in coursework are made after your graduation application has been submitted, you must fill out a "Major/Minor Course Substitution and Waiver Form", have it signed by your advisor, the department chair and then submitted to the Student Counter in Lassen Hall.